DPicillo/vCard-Portfolio/README.md

 ## 📱 Responsive Design

-The portfolio is fully responsive and optimized for:
+The blogis fully responsive and optimized for:

 - **Desktop**: 1200px and above
 - **Tablet**: 768px - 1199px